-Additionally, the company has adopted a "Firm but Fair" policy in relation to assessments and settlements and disputes with its customers whilst complying with its policy obligations.
+The company adopted a "Firm but Fair" policy in relation to assessments and settlements and disputes with its customers whilst complying with its policy obligations.
 However customer action in late 2013 highlighted that this policy was, in some circumstances, not giving significant weight to customer's evidence and resulting in intractable positions being established.
-Policies have since been established to include broader consideration of credible customer evidence and allow controlled flexibility in completing settlements.
+Following an independent review of the Disputes Management System carried out in 2014, the approach has been modified and "Fair and Reasonable" policies have been established to include broader consideration of credible customer evidence and allow controlled flexibility in completing settlements.